kikomancia/CERRO-VERSION-5/CLIENT’S DATA MANAGEMENT.md

 **CONTRACT AND REQUIREMENTS  FINANCE SIDE**

-PAYMENT TERMS

-- **CIA: **Cash in advance
-- **CBS: **Cash before shipment
-- **CND: **Cash next delivery
-- **COD:** Cash on delivery
-- **PIA:** Payment in advance
+- Payment terms

--  `Option 1 `
-    - ` Paid by`
-        - ` Shipper`
-        - ` Consignee`
-- Option 2
     - Prepaid
     - Collect
-- Option 3
-    - Advance Payment //Pwede magamit since may retransact tayo na feature, pero hindi pwedeng sabihin na pagadvance payment si shippr agad ang nagbayad pwede rin kasing magadvance payment si consignee since same transaction lang from previous ang babayaran nya
-    - On the Spot payment
-    - Cash on Delivery

-- Payment Mode //SA COLLECTION LALABASE PAG PAYMENT POSTING NA
-    - Cash
-    - e-Wallet
-    - Bank Deposit
-    - Cheque
-    - Others

 - Client terms
-    - `Non-terms (if check then credit terms is disable)` cash
+    - `Non-terms (if check then credit terms is disable)` cash / on the spot payment
     - `With terms`
         - Credit terms - 30 days, 60 days
-- _Currency (TBD) //(questionable)_
-- _Salesman Code (TBD) acct. by_
 - Requirements
     - `TIN`
     - `SEC`